 It all started on one of those Sundays.
-One of those typical Sundays you can only spend in two ways: If you’re with someone, you just stay in bed, listening to the raindrops play snare drum on your skylight while her heart beats the bass.
-You just lie there, gently rocking your feet until the tall trees in the not so far distance swallow the last gulps of day, drooling tangerine light all over the sky.
+One of those typical Sundays you can only spend in one of two ways: If you’re with someone, you just stay in bed.
+Listening to the raindrops play snare drum on your skylight, while her heart beats the bass.
+Bom-bom, bom-bom, bom-bom, a melancholy love song filling the blank space in your head, until the tall trees in the not so far distance swallow the last gulps of day, drooling tangerine light all over the sky

-You listen to the caller recount the story of you dropping your goddamned “handy” into the waste-collecting tank for pretty much every male adolescent in town as if you hadn’t been there to witness it.
-You start wondering, silently, why Germans can’t just use the proper English terms for things or find a handy German translation instead of inventing their own words.
-“Showmaster,” for example, instead of “TV Host”; or “Public Viewing” to name a live event (usually soccer) that is publically watched on big screens; or “Open Air” to describe an event that is happening outside.
+You listen to the caller recount the story of you dropping your “handy” into the nightclub urinal, as if you hadn’t been there to witness it first-hand.
+You start wondering – silently – why Germans can’t just use proper English terms for things or find a handy German translation, instead of inventing their own “English” words.
+“Showmaster,” for example, instead of “TV Host”.
+“Public Viewing” to name a live event (usually soccer) that is publicly watched on big screens.
+Or “Open Air” to describe an event that is happening outside.
 And then, very German: Combining those words, so an “Openairpublicviewing” would be a live event publicly watched on a big screen outside.
-Sose crazy Germans…
+Zose crazy Germans…

 “It vas crazy!
 And so funny.
 Especially, ven you tried to get it back out vis your naked hands…”

 You can feel the sledgehammer-man swinging back for his final blow.

 You breathe deeply, suppress the urge to smash the red phone against the white wall, and remain silent.

 “Ben?
 You okay?”
 This is a different voice now.
 Less obnoxious.
 More worried.
 “I think we found it, dude.”